neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 ### WMR

 Windows Mixed Reality is [deprecated by Microsoft, and support will be removed in November 2026](https://learn.microsoft.com/en-us/windows/whats-new/deprecated-features#deprecated-features).
-This makes Monado on Linux the only way to still use
+This makes Monado on Linux the only way to still use the device.

 **However** getting it to work is non-trivial.
 WMR supports needs a hidden dependency, Basalt.
 [Specifically a fork of Basalt](https://gitlab.freedesktop.org/mateosss/basalt).